hoanganhduc/hoanganhduc.github.io/misc.md

   * [Preprints](https://preprints.org/).
 * [Open Grants](https://www.ogrants.org/) -- a list of grant proposals openly shared by researchers "to open up science so that all stages of the process can benefit from better interaction and communication and to provide examples for early career scientists writing grants".
 * [VideoArxiv](http://videoarxiv.org/) -- a searchable repository of links to math videos.
+* [Anonymous GitHub](https://anonymous.4open.science/) -- a proxy server to support anonymous browsing of Github repositories for open-science code and data.

 # Some Books